appc/spec/SPEC.md

 The AC Name Type is used as the primary key for a number of fields in the schemas below.
 The schema validator will ensure that the keys conform to these constraints.

+## Image ID Type

+An Image ID Type encapsulates the cryptographic hash of an image.
+The type is a string of the format "type-value", where "type" indicates the hash function used and "value" is the hex-encoded string of the hash.
+The only currently accepted type is "sha512".

+Examples:

+* sha512-8d3fffddf79e9a232ffd19f9ccaa4d6b37a6a243dbe0f23137b108a043d9da13121a9b505c804956b22e93c7f93969f4a7ba8ddea45bf4aab0bebc8f814e0991

 ## Manifest Schemas